Peer assessment: obligatory 'minimum-maximum' users per group is useless by subscribing to groups by teacher

 Better should be that if a teacher subscribes users to groups itself, the min-max setting is not obliged to fill in.
 Minimum there should be a clear explanation to the teacher why the case above (min-max not corresponding with amount of users already in groups) did not work.

-Updated by Jens Vanderheyden over 6 years ago
+Updated by Jens Vanderheyden almost 7 years ago